 A good quality Pilates mat is an essential piece of equipment in order to perform many of the exercises.
-Of course there are numerous other pieces of equipment that are used that create more resistance, however, a Pilates mat is all you need to get started.
-With just a mat, you can start to enjoy the benefits of Pilates at home or anywhere that is suitable to do it.
+Of course there are numerous other pieces of equipment that are used that create more resistance, however, a mat is all you need to get started.
+With just a mat, you can start to enjoy the benefits at home or anywhere that is suitable to do it.

 Whether you are new to Pilates and just want a mat to start with and to practice on, or whether you are an experienced participant who knows more about the types of mats that you are thinking about purchasing, the encouraging thing is that choosing a mat is really not that complicated.